 - Level 4 – a low intermediate level class for students who hope to improve their grammar and their listening and speaking skills

 - Conversation – gives students the opportunity to use and improve their English skills as they discuss a variety of topics and enjoy the informal, social atmosphere it provides.
-Students who would like to participate in this class will need to test at a Level 4 or higher.
+Students who want to participate in this class must test at Level 4 or higher.

 - Citizenship – a preparatory course for immigrants who are planning to apply for US citizenship.
 This course will help students prepare for the exam and for the oral questions and interview process.
-Students wishing to attend this course must complete an entrance test at a Level 3 or higher.
+Students wishing to attend this course must complete an entrance test at Level 3 or higher.
 Because this is an advanced speaking, reading, and listening class, students wishing to attend this course must complete a separate Citizenship class test to determine eligibility.

 These represent at least thirteen different languages.